 i-LASIK Using the IntraLase Femtosecond Laser

-The creation of the the corneal flap is a key steps in a LASIK procedure.
+The creation of the corneal flap is a key step in a LASIK eye surgery procedure.
 Treatment to correct your vision is actually done on the corneal tissue that’s beneath the surface, and access is granted by making a corneal flap on the surface and folding it back.
-The flap must be of exactly the right thickness and in exactly the right place which can be properly determined by your doctor and achieved through IntraLase.
+The flap must be of exactly the right thickness and in exactly the right place which can be properly determined by your eye doctor and achieved through IntraLase.
 When the surgery is finished, it’s folded back into position and acts as a delicate bandage over the treated area.
 It heals by itself in the following days after surgery.
 Traditionally, a microkeratome is used to create the corneal flap but with advancements in technology LASIK can be performed with all lasers.
-Ophthalmologists have found that when complications arise from LASIK they are typically from a poorly created corneal flap.
+Our St. Louis ophthalmologists have found that when complications arise from LASIK they are typically from a poorly created corneal flap.

 Unlike mechanical instruments, IntraLase technology is uniquely able to program the dimensions of your flap based on what's best for your eye(s).
-Then the IntraLase laser creates your flap from below the surface of the cornea-without ever cutting it.
+The IntraLase laser then creates your flap from below the surface of the cornea-without ever cutting it.
 This process is done in a series of steps:

-- Ultra-fast pulses of laser light position microscopic bubbles at a precise depth predetermined by your doctor.
+- Ultra-fast pulses of laser light position microscopic bubbles at a precise depth predetermined by your LASIK eye doctor.

 - The laser light passes harmlessly through your cornea.
 Then the laser creates rows of these bubbles just beneath your corneal surface as it moves back and forth across your eye in a uniform plane.